daniyar-yes/ComIT-Python-Notes/Logic.md

 It's a sunny day today

 Formalizing - giving structure.
 Turning phrases into symbols.

 Interpretation - giving it a meaning.
-Turnins sybmols into phrases.
+Turning sybmols into phrases.

 <b> Truth Tables </b>
 Atomic propositions can be T or F. We derive the T or F by comparing Atomic propositions with reality.